-(1) Units training on FTIG who require Class IX repair parts are required to establish a WBS/MIPR with the JFHQ G4-SSMO in order to acquisition parts thru a supporting TDA maintenance facility.
-The JFHQ G4-SSMO can be contacted at 717-861-8592, Building 0-47.
+(1) Units training on FTIG that require Class IX repair parts are required to establish a WBS/MIPR with the JFHQ G4-SSMO in order to acquisition parts thru a supporting TDA maintenance facility.
+The JFHQ G4-SSMO can be contacted at (717) 861-8592, BLDG 11-6.

 j.
 Information Management (PAARNG G6): The G6 provides services to the PAARNG as well as all units that train on the installation.
-There may be limitations based off branch/component and availability.
+There may be limitations based on branch/component and availability.

 (1) The Future Plans Division is responsible for customer engagement, future planning, network engineering, emergency communications as well as Continuity of Operations Program (COOP).
-The Future Plans Division can be contacted at 717-861-8252, Building 11-74.
+The Future Plans Division can be contacted at (717) 861-2317, BLDG 9-100.f

-(2) The Infrastructure Division is responsible for NIPR/SIPR Network administration, system administration, PKO administration, database administration and desktop phones.
-The Infrastructure Division can be contacted at 717-861-2287, Building 11-74.
+(2) The Infrastructure Division is responsible for NIPR/SIPR Network administration, system administration, GKN administration, database administration, and desktop phones.
+The Infrastructure Division can be contacted at (717) 861-2287, BLDG 9-100.

-(3) The End User Services Division is responsible for the Service Desk, NIPR/SIPR accounts, user devices, mobile devices, VTC/Audio Conferencing, mail services, reproduction and visual information.
-The End User Services Division can be contacted at 717-861-2899, Building 11-74.
+(3) The End User Services Division is responsible for the Service Desk, NIPR/SIPR accounts, user devices, mobile devices, VTC/Audio Conferencing, mail services, reproduction, and visual information.
+The End User Services Division can be contacted at (717) 861-2899, BLDG 11-74.

 (4) The Protection Division is responsible for cyber security, frequency management, communication security, and records holding area.
-The Protection Division can be contacted at 717-861-2314, Building 11-74.
+The Protection Division can be contacted at (717) 861-2314, BLDG 11-66, and BLDG 9-100 for SIPR-specific questions.

 k.
-Billeting: Billeting offers a variety of lodging and support buildings to meet the needs of all units that train on the installation.
-Billeting can be contacted at 717-861-2512/2540, Building 11-7.
+Billeting: Billeting offers a variety of lodging and support BLDGs to meet the needs of all units that train on the installation.
+Billeting can be contacted at (717) 861-8158, BLDG 11-7.

 l.
 The Training Support Center (TSC): The Training Support Center manages and executes the Soldier Training Support Program.
 They provide a wide range of Training Aids that support Warrior Tasks and MOS proficiency by the use of URM, Combative, IED/UXO, EPW, Detainee Ops., Medical, I.M.I.L.E.S., OPFOR clothing, Land Navigation, MOS/Branch specific devices, Marksmanship and equipment simulators.
-The Training Support Center can be contacted at 717-861-2920/9775, Building 5-239, See Chapter 9 for additional capabilities.
+The Training Support Center can be contacted at (717) 861-2920/9775, BLDG 5-239, See Chapter 9 for additional capabilities.

 m.
 Range Maintenance: The purpose of Range Maintenance is to regenerate training capabilities and to preserve the capital investment in range systems and equipment over time to enable training and provide the readiness to execute full spectrum operations within a training environment.
-Range Maintenance can be contacted at 717-861-2852, Building 10-66.
+Range Maintenance can be contacted at (717) 861-2852/2257, BLDG 10-66.

 n.
-Directorate of Public Works: The mission of Directorate of Public Works (DPW) is to provide quality facilities by building, maintain, servicing and repairing buildings and structures, roads, ranges, airfields, and utilities for service members and civilian who train and work on the installation.
-DPW can be contacted at 717-861-8870/9349, Building 11-64.
+Directorate of Public Works: The mission of the Directorate of Public Works (DPW) is to provide quality facilities by BLDG, maintain, servicing, and repairing BLDGs and structures, roads, ranges, airfields, and utilities for service members and civilians who train and work on the installation.
+DPW can be contacted at (717) 861-8870/9349, BLDG 11-64.

 o.
 Unit Training Equipment Site: The Unit Training Equipment Site (UTES) offers Soldiers training at the installation operator assistance and maintenance support for the vehicles, subsystems, and weapons provided.
 Prior coordination and approval from staff is required to ensure capabilities are thoroughly utilized and required assets are available.
-UTES can be contacted at 717-861-8834, Building 12-140.
+UTES can be contacted at (717) 861-8834, BLDG 12-140 and CSMS-East can be contacted at (717) 861-8784, BLDG 10-102.

 1-7.
-Range scheduling
+Range Scheduling